ivan-ig/SpringMvcWebApp/README.md

 ## Overview
-Repository with preconfigured maven project with junit5 configuration on a board.
+Repository with preconfigured maven project with SpringConfig and SpringMvcDispatcherInitializer classes on a board.

 ## Building
 ...